bootstrapworld/curriculum/lessons/Math/inequalities2-compound/langs/en-us/slides.md

 ---
 {layout="Math Title Slide"}
-# Compound Inequalities: Solutions & Non-Solutions{style="font-size:27pt"}
+# Compound Inequalities: Solutions & Non-Solutions {style="font-size:27pt"}

 <!--
 To learn more about how to use PearDeck, and how to view the embedded links on these slides without going into present mode visit https://help.peardeck.com/en